Western State College of Law: Rankings

-U.S. News & World Report ranks the school in the quartile known as #148-194.
-Among all law schools, Western State has the third-highest Diversity Index, as reported by U.S. News & World Report.
-In addition, it received an A+ for Diversity in National Jurist's Best Law Schools.
+U.S. News & World Report ranks the school in the last group of 180–196 out of 196 schools, the bottom 8% at most.
+In 2020, among all law schools, Western State had the third-highest Diversity Index, as reported by U.S. News & World Report.
+In addition, in 2020, it received an A+ for Diversity in National Jurist's Best Law Schools.

 Costs

-The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at the Western State College of Law for the 2018-19 academic year is $63,692 for a student living at home and $77,126 for a full-time student that is self-supporting.
+The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at the Western State College of Law for the 2018–19 academic year was $63,692 for a student living at home and $77,126 for a full-time student that is self-supporting.

 Post-graduation employment

-According to Western State's ABA-required disclosures, 81.2% of the Class of 2021 obtained employment nine months after graduation.
-76.5% of the class obtained JD-required or JD-advantage employment.
-Excluding solo practitioners, 55.3% of the class obtained full-time, long-term, JD-required employment.
+According to Western State's ABA-required disclosures, 88.3% of the Class of 2022 obtained some form of employment ten months after graduation.
+25 members, being 58% of the class, obtained JD-required employment, and 7 members, being 16% of the class, obtained JD-advantage employment.
+Excluding solo practitioners, 55.3% of the class obtained full-time, long-term, JD-required employment with most employed in law firms of 1–10 lawyers.